-Objective Strategies Responsibilities Ensure that high demand seasonal uses Ensure that high Allow interim/temporary uses of vacant City land when they are supportive of seasonal demands (fishing, tourism, etc.).
-Port and Harbor Commission Administration are given priority Rationalize parking areas to make sure demand is met but at the same time, reduce the overall footprint and visual impact.
-Port & Harbor Department
+Objective Strategies Responsibilities Ensure that high vacant City land when they are supportive of seasonal Port and Harbor Commission demand seasonal uses demand seasonal uses demands (fishing, tourism, etc.).
+Administration are given priority Rationalize parking areas to make sure demand is met but at the same time, reduce the Bort & Harbor Donartmont overall footprint and visual impact.